Fatal crash e-scooter unlocked with child account

 Mustafa Nadeem was involved in the crash with a bus in Birmingham in December.

-The e-scooter trial in the city, which stipulated riders had to be over 18, had been run by Voi, until the contract ended in February.
+The e-scooter trial in the city, which legally requires riders to be over 18, had been run by Voi, until the contract ended in February.

 Mustafa's inquest heard he died due to multiple injuries.